 Focusing on cold migration (or offline migration), this can be achieved effectively between hosts that have the same hypervisor.
 However, migrating a powered-off VM between hosts with different hypervisors typically requires a change in the underlying virtual machine image format.
 There exist tools that aim at converting virtual machines across hypervisors.
 This is the case of virt-v2v that converts virtual machines from Xen and VMware hypervisors to run on KVM.
 According to the documentation in “Red Hat Enterprise Linux 6.
 V2V Guide” virt-v2v can currently convert virtual machines running Red Hat Enterprise Linux and Windows on Xen, KVM and VMware ESX / ESX(i) hypervisors. virt-v2v enables para-virtualized (virtio) drivers in the converted virtual machine if possible.
 It supports the following guests: Red Hat Enterprise Linux (versions 3.9, 4, 5 and 6) and Windows (XP, Vista, 7, Server 2003, Server 2008).
 The following hypervisors are supported: Xen and KVM (all versions released by Red Hat) and VMware ESX / ESX(i) versions 3.5, 4.0, 4.1, 5.0, 5.1.
 There is further information on how to convert a VM created for VMware to be run with KVM.

 Concerning warm migration, problems may arise when trying to migrate a suspended VM between different sites.
 Indeed, the usage of different source and destination architectures and the usage of disparate hypervisors that can be found in a federated Cloud infrastructure discourage the usage of this approach.
 There are known issues concerning warm migration in different hypervisors such as the case of Oracle VM Server for SPARC (formerly known as Logical Domains) , where a failure can occur when there is a problem migrating the runtime state of the logical domain channels of the guest.
 This problem has occurred when the migrating domain has an unplumbed virtual network interface or has a sparse memory configuration.
-Also, suspending a VM typically uses CPU-specfic power management states.
+Also, suspending a VM typically uses CPU-specific power management states.
 Therefore, if a VM is migrated to a physical host that lacks these power management states, the VM will not restart properly, as indicated in “Troubleshooting the top five virtual machine migration errors”.
 Indeed, before migrating a VM, the required extensions have to enable in the BIOS, as is the case of the virtualization features such as Intel VT or AMD-V.

 Indeed, there exist migration procedures in order to transition Virtual Machines from one hypervisor to another that advice on using a cold migration approach.
 This is the case of the Xen to KVM Migration Guide which describes a procedure for server administrators to migrate their existing Xen based environments to KVM.
 The document states that, as of now, there are no mature tools to automatically convert Xen VMs to KVM.
 There is, however, a technical solution that helps convert Xen virtual machines to KVM which is, basically: i) Make a backup copy of the original Xen VM Guest; ii) OPTIONAL: Apply changes specific to paravirtualized guests; iii) Obtain information about the original Xen VM Guest and update it to KVM equivalents and iv) shut down the guest on the Xen host, and run the new one under the KVM hypervisor.
 They specifically indicate that the Xen to KVM migration cannot be done live while the source VM Guest is running.
 Therefore, before running the new KVM-ready VM Guest, users are advised to shut down the original Xen VM Guest.